Chris-Delcuse/TI-Basic_OS-v3.10/AVANT_PROPOS.md

 "Ensure that incremented variables  are different from your folder names."

-Furthermore, unique variables of type: alpha, are commonly used for formal computation. (or 'Func' for executables)
+Furthermore, unique variables type: alpha, are commonly used for formal computation. (or 'Func' for executables)

 My advice :
 -----------